dangoslen/dangoslen-me-site/content/blog/re-learning-ansible-from-scratch.md

 ---
 path: relearning-ansible-from-scrath
 date: 2020-09-21T21:23:45.226Z
-title: (Re)Learning Ansible From Scratch
+title: Re-learning Ansible From Scratch
 description: Why I stopped, why I'm starting again, and what I'm learning.
 ---
 For several years, all I heard about was Ansible.
 It was going to solve every one of your deployment problems.
 It was going to make life easier.
 It was going to take us to Mars.

 But after a short while, Ansible seemed to fall flat.
-As the [infastructure as code] movement grew and the immutable infastructure alongside of it, other tools seemed to overtake Ansible.
+As the [infastructure as code] movement grew and the immutable infrastructure alongside of it, other tools seemed to overtake Ansible.
+I stopped learning it at this point as since I the systems I was working on were running on kubernetes and embraced the immutable infrastructure movement.

 Recently, however, I've been doing some work on more traditional virtual machines that we need to maintain rather than a cloud-native approach.
 In order to manage our fleet of 20+ VMs (in one environment!), we turned to Ansible.
 We use Ansible to perform configuration management of all of our VMs, as well as running ad-hoc commands for debugging our system or recovering from a failure.